-All trips visit the Corryvreckan Whirlpool where turbulent tides create one of the world’s largest whirlpools and an exceptionally rich area for wildlife.
+All trips visit the Corryvreckan Whirlpool where under certain conditions turbulent tides create one of the world’s largest series of whirlpools, upwellings and standing waves.

 On all our trips you will discover that the area around the Corryvreckan is rich in wildlife, why is this?
 Well, it is all to do with the currents which bring very rich feeding in to the area which attracts lots of large mammals such as porpoises, dolphins and whales.
 We also see many seabirds around the Corryvreckan with gannets diving from great heights to catch fish.